SandeepKumarGulati1983/AndroidMQTTBroker/README.md

 # AndroidMQTTBroker
-This is java based Mosquito broker , Where i added android life cycle (activity) , and can run on any mobile for removing server dependency.
+This is java based Mosquito broker , Where i added android life cycle (activity) and resolve the issues and dependency  , so that it  can run on any mobile for removing desktop server dependency.

 # How to Use
 Run the apk over your android device and then use the ip address of your device in other MQTT client applications .